sathomas/jsDataV.is/src/text/chap07/03-map.md

     .on("click", clicked);
 ```

 The extra statement is line 5.
 Like jQuery, <span class="smcp">D3</span>.js gives us an easy way to add event handlers to <span class="smcp">HTML</span> and <span class="smcp">SVG</span> elements.
 Now we have to write that event handler.
-The handler needs to identify the state on which the user clicked, calculate the position of that state (in <span class="smcp">SVG</span> coordinates), and transition the map to zoom to those coordinates.
+The handler needs to identify the state that the user clicked, calculate the position of that state (in <span class="smcp">SVG</span> coordinates), and transition the map to zoom to those coordinates.
 Before we look at the implementation in detail, it’s worth noting that <span class="smcp">D3</span>.js event handlers are optimized to work with data visualizations (which shouldn’t be surprising).
 In particular, the parameter passed to the handler is the data item associated with the target element (conventionally named `d`).
 The JavaScript context (`this`) is set to the specific element that received the event.
 If the handler needs access to the other properties of the JavaScript event, they’re available in the `d3.event` global variable.
 Here’s how those conventions work in a real event handler.

 ``` {.javascript .numberLines}
 var clicked = function(d) {